Master of Education

 Application Deadline: Autumn (TBD)

-LEDE is designed for teachers seeking the Washington State Residency Principal endorsement, or other professional development opportunities focused on instructional leadership.
+Leadership Development for Educators (LEDE) is designed for teachers seeking the Washington State Residency Principal endorsement, or other professional development opportunities focused on instructional leadership.
 Like the M.Ed., this program is aligned to foundations for increasing equity across learning structures.
 LEDE intentionally prepares teachers to lead equity-driven instruction in their schools and districts.

 UW Bothell Pre-Major students who are interested in the Educational Studies major or the Elementary Education Option should meet with an SES academic advisor to plan their application to the School of Educational Studies.
 Students who wish to add Educational Studies as a second major should contact an SES academic advisor.
 Learn more about our undergraduate programs here.